Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Summary

 In this study, we reported recent \swift{}-XRT and \nustar{} X-ray observations for the low-luminosity active galactic nucleus (LLAGN) NGC 4278.
 The \nustar{} observations led to the first measurements of the hard X-ray spectrum of this source beyond 10 keV, showing a rather flat spectrum with a power-law index around $2$ with no sign of a cutoff toward high energies.
 These observations reveal a lower-flux state compared to the LHAASO-reported active state.
 Flux variability by a factor of $\sim2$ was observed on timescales of a month.

 We interpreted the spectral variability of the X-ray emission using a radiatively inefficient accretion flow (RIAF) model.
-The X-ray variability can be explained by changing the accretion rate.
+The X-ray variability can be explained by changes in the accretion rate.
 We found the best-fit parameters for both the quiescent and moderate states.
 We also explored both single-zone and multi-zone models and concluded that the contribution from the outer layers is negligible in comparison to that from the innermost region.
 We also found that the magnetically arrested disk is favored within our RIAF model, which is consistent with the jet model for TeV gamma rays observed by LHAASO~\citep{chen2026physicaloriginveryhighenergygamma}.

-The TeV gamma rays observed in LHAASO, on the other hand, cannot be produced in the innermost region of the RIAF disk, and more likely come from outer regions ($R\gtrsim30 R_S$), such as the jet or the wind.
-We studied NGC 4278 as a hidden neutrino source, and discussed a possible correlation between the observed hard X-ray and the hypothetical neutrino luminosity that could exist over many orders of magnitude in luminosity between LLAGNs and Seyfert galaxies.
+The TeV gamma rays observed in LHAASO, on the other hand, cannot be produced in the innermost region of the RIAF disk, and are more likely to come from outer regions {\revision ($R\gtrsim300 R_S$)}, such as the jet or the wind.
+We studied NGC 4278 as a hidden neutrino source, and LLAGNs have been discussed among the most promising candidates of hidden cosmic-ray accelerators~\citep{Murase:2015xka}.
+We also discussed a possible correlation between the observed hard X-ray and the hypothetical neutrino luminosity that could exist over many orders of magnitude in luminosity between LLAGNs and Seyfert galaxies.

 \facilities{\nustar{}, \swift{}-XRT}

 \software{Astropy \citep{Astropy13,Astropy2018}, NumPy \citep{numpy11}, Matplotlib \citep{Hunter07}, SciPy \citep{SciPy}, HEAsoft \citep{HEAsoft2014} }